 This casual South Philly staple brings an old school Italian feel and a menu that caters to both omnivores and vegans alike.
 From spaghetti and meatballs to wings to pizza to mozzarella sticks to cheesesteaks, most menu options come in meat-free, dairy-free versions.
 Be sure to grab an order of garlick-y broccoli rabe to share.
 And check Instagram for seasonal specials, like the Gobbler, sandwiching seitan turkey (or real turkey), rosemary mashed potatoes, mushroom gravy, stuffing, and cranberry sauce between a seeded Carangi roll.
-Triangle is currently open for curbside takeout or delivery only.
+Triangle is currently open for indoor dining, takeout, or delivery.

 Step up dinnertime with a five-course meal made for two at this charming restaurant housed behind a South Philly garage door.
 The menu changes every week, but always includes biscuits, a salad with house-made cheese, soup, a pasta course, a hearty entree, and dessert, typically a seasonal cake with house-made ice cream.
 Reservations to the BYOB are required.
 Dinner dates are released on the first Friday of every month.